cbstodd/colinstodd-com-jekyll/_posts/tech/2020-01-20-list-of-my-favorite-osx-applications.md

 comments: true
 ---

 People often ask me about the applications I use for software development, so I’ve decided to create a list of my favorite Mac OSX applications.
-Many of these apps are development tools, but others help me outside of software development.
+Many of these apps are development tools but others help me outside of software development.
 This list is specifically for MAC OSX, but most of them are cross-platform and can be used on Windows, Linux, iOS and Android.
 The list is in no particular order, and I want to note that none of these companies have asked for my endorsement, nor are any of these links part of an affiliate program.
 I just wanted to share some of the tools that help keep my crazy life productive and organized.

 <span class="image right">
 <img loading="lazy" src="https://upload.wikimedia.org/wikipedia/commons/d/d0/Bitwarden_Desktop_MacOS.png" alt="bitwarden">